someonesdad1/help/README.md

 properly, open the output/index.hlp file.
 Position the cursor on a word and press ^] to jump to the associated help file.

+I used python 3.7.12 to test the scripts in this repository.

+# Notes

-See [plib](https://github.com/someonesdad1/plib) for the needed modules to run the python scripts in this repository.
+1. See [plib](https://github.com/someonesdad1/plib) for the needed modules to run the python scripts in this repository.
 In the python scripts, these are imported in the section labeled "Custom imports".
+1. The contents/math_.py script may not work for you if you don't have a Unicode-capable terminal.
+If you don't, change the uni global variable to False.

 # History